gsa-oes/office-of-evaluation-sciences/_projects/1724-increasing-tsp-enrollment.md

 ## How did the evaluation work?

-The new mailings were tested with an individual-level randomized controlled trial.
+The new mailings were evaluated with an individual-level randomized controlled trial.
 USPS sent the new mailings to 86,899 employees who were eligible for TSP but not yet enrolled in TSP.
 Of these USPS employees, 42,999 were randomly assigned to receive the new mailing  in August 2017 (Wave 1) and 43,900 were randomly assigned to receive the new mailing in September 2017 (Wave 2).

 ## What was the impact?